 A new study confirms the link between inflammation of the brain and the prevalence of suicidal thoughts in people diagnosed with major depression.
 This is the first study of its kind to measure relevant biomarkers in living individuals.

-According to the World Health Organization (WHO), depression is also currently the leading cause of years spent with disability worldwide.
+According to the World Health Organization (WHO), depression is also currently the

 Some people diagnosed with major depression experience suicidal thoughts, which may result in suicide attempts.
 In the U.S., "suicide is the 10th leading cause of death."
 Now, researchers wonder whether or not suicidal ideation in people with major depression may be linked to abnormal inflammation of the brain.

 Dr. Peter Talbot and other researchers based at the University of Manchester in the United Kingdom have conducted a study testing the levels of a biomarker associated with brain inflammation in the systems of people diagnosed with clinical depression.

 The scientists' findings were reported in the journal Biological Psychiatry.